Dragon Boat Festival — Duanwu in China

 It has been celebrated in China for at least 2500 years.

-How Is the Festival Related to Dragons?
+How is the Festival Related to the Dragon

-According to Chinese Astrology, the Seven Lunar Mansions of the Azure Dragon Section move to the center of the sky.
+According to Chinese Astrology, the Seven Lunar Mansions of the Azure Dragon Section move to the center of the sky on a specific date.

-Hence, it was considered an auspicious day to worship dragons when people made dragon-shaped boats to hold grand sacrifice ceremonies.
+In ancient China, it was considered an auspicious day to worship dragons.

 This date is the Dragon Boat Festival.